Who is this article for?

 sudo -i -u postgres psql -c 'show hba_file';

 For our scenario, where we are going to configure RStudio to communicate with PostgreSQL on the same machine, the relevant line is the entry for "local all".
-Change it from using the method "peer" to either scram-sha-256 or md5 (depends on version, use same value as other existing entries).
-For PostgreSQL 13:
+Change it from using the method "peer" to either scram-sha-256 or md5 (as determined above).
+For PostgreSQL 14:

 # TYPE DATABASE USER ADDRESS METHOD